harrycresswell/harry/content/page/now.md

 ### Current Projects

 - We just launched [a shiny new look for In Detail](https://indtl.com/)
-- I’m helping my friend Oli set up his new website [opm.london](https://opm.london/)
+- [Ed](https://twitter.com/Ed_Stephens_1) and I are working on [AIN Jobs](https://www.jobs.angelinvestmentnetwork.co.uk/), a simple Gatsby powered jobsboard which uses Netlify Forms, Zapier, Airtable and Mailchimp to process data
-- Working
+- Oli and I are working on a simple Hugo and Forestry powered website for his new business [opm.london](https://opm.london/)

 ### Currently Studying